 You can also bake them if you prefer.
 See my baked buffalo wings recipe for details on baking chicken wings in the oven.

-Cook the wings on the cool side of the grill for around 30 minutes, flipping halfway through.
-Keep an eye on them during the cooking though.
+Cook the wings on the cool side of the grill for around 30 minutes, flipping occasionally.
+Keep an eye on them during the cooking to be sure they aren't getting too charred.
 You may need to rotate the ones closest to the heat source if they start to burn.

 They should build up a nice thick glaze.
 A little char is good but try to avoid burning the skin.
 If they're getting too much char move them back over to the cooler side to finish off.

 To serve garnish the wings with chopped cilantro and scallions and serve with lime wedges.
 If you want to serve a dipping sauce with them, ranch goes well.